CHARLIE TAKES HIS SHOT

 Charlie Sifford loved golf, but in the 1930’s only white people were allowed to play in the Professional Golf Association.
 Sifford had won plenty of black tournaments, but he was determined to break the color barrier in the PGA.
 In 1960 he did, only to face discrimination from hotels that wouldn’t rent him rooms and clubs that wouldn’t let him use the same locker as the white players.
 But Sifford kept playing, becoming the first black golfer to win a PGA tournament and eventually ranking among the greats in golf.

-Charlie Takes His Shot was featured at the Ruby Bridges Reading Festival at the National Civil Rights Museum in Memphis May 19, 2018.
+Charlie Takes His Shot at the Ruby Bridges Reading Festival at the National Civil Rights Museum in Memphis May 19, 2018.
 Thrilled to meet Ms. Bridges and share Charlie's stories with kids at the festival!

 "I knew Charlie Sifford.
 I was covering the tournament when Charlie won his biggest title, the 1969 Los Angeles Open...He would experience just as great a thrill to see this lovely tribute of a book that Nancy Churnin has written and know that it might help another hard-working kid fight to achieve a dream."